cansik/sharp-frame-extractor/README.md

                         Amount of output frames.
 If the value is >0 the extractor calculates the window size to match the output frames.
+  --all                 Extracts all the frames of the video.
   --crop CROP           Crop to center factor for ROI sharpness detection.
   --min MIN             Minimum sharpness level which is dependent on the
                         detection method used.